sandialabs/slycat/docs/plugins.rst

 Marking Plugins
 ---------------

-A marking plugin add a new type of marking to the Slycat server.
+A marking plugin adds a new type of `marking` to the Slycat server.
+Markings are used to apply user-specific administrative or organizational labels to models.
 A marking consists of the following:

 * A unique string identifier called the `marking type`.